 Patti Smith is proof, if you needed it, that rock stars get to choose how they grow old.
 Not too many years ago, I watched as a woman was politely but firmly removed from an Eric Clapton concert because she had the nerve to repeatedly stand up from her seat and dance.
 After several warnings via laser pen, “I Shot the Sherriff” was one temptation too much for her, and one transgression too far of that night’s house rules of sit-and-shut-up for the security guards.
 So that is how Clapton chose to age, by demanding his audience sit in silent adoration and worship at the temple of cod-reggae.
 He chose to grow old like an asshole.
 Patti Smith, however, has no such pretensions, and, significantly, has no need of security guards to marshal an audience into paying attention the way that she demands it be paid.
-This short set, in the subdued resplendence of St John the Evangelist Church in Cardiff, has as many poetry readings as songs, and combined with a few anecdotes and exchanges with the audience, it means spoken word is the dominant sound from the altar.
+This short set, in the subdued resplendence of St John the Evangelist Church in Cardiff as part of the Festival of Voice, has as many poetry readings as songs, and combined with a few anecdotes and exchanges with the audience, it means spoken word is the dominant sound from the altar.

 It is an understated affair, although Smith’s reception is one of whispered reverence.
 There was a time, believe it or not, when she was largely forgotten, deemed irrelevant, but rather like some of her contemporaries like Iggy Pop and Leonard Cohen, who also spent a bit of time in the wilderness away from the cool-school, she is now immovable as an icon of wisdom and rage.
 Like Cohen, she spent quite some time working against the curious label of “miserablist”, placed on her by journalists and mainstream high-noses who mistake taking the world, and the work, seriously for being depressing.
 Those who have not seen her live before may, then, have been surprised at how funny she is, how relaxed she is, how open she is on the stage.
 At the Green Man Festival in 2013, she made a tent of several thousand people feel like they had been invited to tea and biscuits in her front room.